Vaccinations Every Adult NeedsPublished: July 28, 2022

 Some people are at high risk for serious flu complications, and it's especially important that they get vaccinated.
 They include older adults (65 and older), children younger than 5, pregnant women and people with certain long-term medical conditions like asthma, heart disease and diabetes.

 If you didn’t get a Tdap vaccine as a teen, you need one as an adult.
 A booster vaccine is recommended every 10 years.
 This booster may be given as only the Td formulation of the vaccine.
 Depending on different exposures, injuries or medical history, you may need an additional vaccination sooner than 10 years.

 Women should get a Tdap vaccine during each pregnancy, preferably during the third trimester.

 Adults 50 years and older are recommended to receive the shingles vaccine.
-The vaccine, Shingrix, was recently approved by the U.S. Food and Drug Administration as safe and effective for adults 50 and older.
-It is used to prevent the herpes zoster (shingles) virus, and it has been proven 90 percent effective at preventing the illness.
+The vaccine, Shingrix, has been approved by the U.S. Food and Drug Administration as safe and effective for adults 50 and older.
+It's used to prevent the herpes zoster (shingles) virus, and it has been proven 90 percent effective at preventing the illness.

 All adults without evidence of immunity to varicella should receive two doses of this vaccine.
 If you have previously had chickenpox or are uncertain of prior exposure, your health care provider can test your immunity based on antibody levels in your blood.